Blog

 Why their site is excellent:

 • Every page of the site looks neat and modern.
-The design and colour scheme is consistent across the site, which goes very well with the brand image of the Red Cross.
+The design and colour scheme are consistent across the site, which goes very well with the brand image of the Red Cross.

 • The banner image shows a direct example of how the Red Cross is helping people and also encourages visitors to donate with a call-to-action button.